teknolojikpanda/AI-Code-Review-For-Bitbucket/docs/operator-runbook.md

 Consumers should treat `direction="lte"` as “alert when value is less than or equal to threshold” and `direction="gte"` as “greater than or equal”.
 The JSON payload mirrors this table so automation can stay in sync even if we adjust defaults later.
 A clustered alerting job polls these metrics every minute and automatically pushes any warning/critical transitions to the configured webhook channels (and logs each delivery).
 You can also trigger an on-demand run with `./scripts/guardrails-cli.sh alerts` if you need to force a notification outside the regular cadence.

-> **In-product view:** the Health dashboard now includes a **Metrics Summary** card deck that renders the key metrics above with their current status (Normal/Warning/Critical) so operators can see throttle, breaker, and cleanup health without leaving Bitbucket.
+> **In-product view:** the Health dashboard now includes a **Metrics Summary** card deck along with a **Guardrails Health Timeline** that shows the latest queue actions, throttle incidents, worker snapshots, and alert deliveries (with ack state) so operators can correlate events without leaving Bitbucket.

 ### Webhook Security & Retries